seia-soto/chrome-discord-presence/README.md

 3. Enable developer mode at right top of page and click 'Load unpacked extension...' button.

-4. Locate folder of extracted zip archive and click 'Select folder(directory)' to finalize installation.
+4. Locate folder `src` inside of extracted zip archive and click 'Select folder(directory)' to finalize installation.

 5. You can see Discord icon at right top from under the Chrome tabs.